-Often presented as the responsible for the losses of beginner investors, especially on the Forex, the leverage is actually a double-edged tool that can allow you to increase your earnings tenfold.
-So how to master the leverage to make it an ally?
-But first of all, what is leverage exactly and how does it work?
+Often presented as the culprit of the losses of novice investors, especially in Forex, leverage is in fact a double-edged sword that can allow you to multiply your profits.
+So how do you control leverage to make it your ally?
+But first of all, what exactly is leverage and how does it work?

-Theleverage stock market is a tool that allows the trader to increase its investment capacity by mobilizing only a portion of its total capital.
+THEleverage on the stock market is a tool that allows the trader to increase his investment capacity by mobilizing only part of his total capital.

-Concretely, thanks to the leverage, you can open positions up to 1 000 times the value of your capital.
+Concretely, thanks to the leverage effect, you can open positions up to 1 times the value of your capital.

 How Does the Lever Effect Work?
 Example